 4. Targeting and RGPD

-That’s why it’s important for advertisers to switch to an approach based on first-party data (collected form buyers), which offers control and compliance.
+approach based on first-party data (collected directly form buyers), wich offers greater control and compliance.

-Alternatives to cookies include the server-to-server approach (S2S) allows data to be transferred between servers, without relying on storage on the user’s browser.
+Alternatives to cookies include the server-to-server approach (S2S) allows data to be transferred directly beteen servers, without relying on storage on the user’s browser.
 This method improves data security and limits the loss of information due to browser restrictions.

 5. Relevance of advertising creations

-Today’s buyers are more sensitive to personalized communications.
-They expect brands to understand their needs and make ultra-targeted recommendations.
+They expect brands to understand their needs and make ultra-targeted product recommendations.
 But automating the delivery of campaigns can dilute the message or undermine brand consistency.

 3 best practices for getting started with programmatic advertising